Highlights of the Program

 • Highlighting the role of configurable software stacks in hardware gateway design

-• Demonstrating how Infineon’s microcontrollers can lower system costs and speed development
+• Demonstrating how Infineon’s microcontrollers can lower system costs and speed up development

 Q&A SESSION ON SOFTWARE REDUCTION IN SDV SYSTEM ARCHITECTURE